Outsourcing Customer Service – Pros, Cons, and Tips for Small Businesses

 Some small businesses pursue a hybrid model.
 They keep key roles in-house, like escalations or complex tech support, and outsource routine tasks.
 This approach can reduce pressure on your internal team.
 It also frees you to handle sensitive or high-value exchanges directly.

-For HIPAA-bound orgs, a hybrid strategy can be ideal.
-You can keep ePHI (electronic protected health info) in a secure environment internally, while offloading general inquiries to a vetted vendor.
-Make sure you use a SaaS help desk with advanced security.
-Also verify your vendors sign Business Associate Agreements (BAAs) if they access protected health data.
+For organizations with sensitive data, a hybrid strategy can be ideal.
+Keep private information in a secure environment internally while offloading general inquiries to a vetted vendor.
+Use a SaaS help desk with advanced security and ensure your vendors sign appropriate confidentiality agreements if they access protected data.

 Key Considerations for Small Businesses